microsoft/vscode-dev-containers/README.md

 A **development container** is a running Docker container that comes with a basic tool stack (Python, node, Go, etc.) and its prerequisites (e.g. `pylint` for Python).
 This container may be used to actually run an application or be focused exclusively on sandboxing tools, libraries, runtimes, or other utilities that need to be run against a codebase.

 Visual Studio Code Remote allows you to open any folder inside (or mounted into) a dev container and take advantage of VS Code's full feature set.
 When using the capability, VS Code selectively runs certain extensions in the container to optimize your experience.
-The result is that VS Code can provide a local-quality development experience including full IntelliSense, debugging, and more regardless of where your code is located.
+The result is that VS Code can provide a local-quality development experience including full IntelliSense, debugging, and more regardless of where your code is hosted.

 **[See here to learn more about VS Code Remote](https://aka.ms/vscode-remote/docker)**.

-This repository contains a set of **dev container definitions** made up of files like `devContainer.json` that can be added to existing projects to get you up and running in a containerized environment.
-These files describe the container image, any runtime arguments for when the container is started, and any VS Code extensions that should be installed into it.
+This repository contains a set of **dev container definitions** made up of files like `devContainer.json` to help get you up and running in a containerized environment.
+These definitions describe the needed container image, any runtime arguments for starting the container, and any VS Code extensions that should be installed into it.

 ## Trying a definition